-How CRM Data Decay Detector Automates Crm Enrichment
+How CRM Data Decay Detector Audits Contact Quality Weekly

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-CRM Data Decay Detector reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+CRM Data Decay Detector reduces that to seconds per execution, with consistent output quality and zero CRM data entry.

 What This Blueprint Does